gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/src/design.md

     -   Custom component MUST satisfy contract described on the props => easy, business as usual stuff
     -   Custom component MAY want to do extra stuff.
 For this, it can use the selector API to get the extra data about the dashboard or use command API to trigger some dashboard actions.

+-   Events are emitted during command processing to indicate either progress or end result of command processing.
+Events are modeled as redux actions.
+They always start with `GDC.DASHBOARD.EVT.`

+    By convention events are named always with past tense verb - this is because they describe what has already happened.

+-   There is a centralized event emitter.
+This sets up an action channel for all events and dispatches the events to the registered event handlers.